Please review our Parent Handbook below and contact us if you have any questions regarding the different areas of the Handbook. Thank you.

 At this age, children can learn a second language without any sort of formal lesson…they merely need to hear the language spoken frequently and naturally.
 Our goal is to introduce another language to the children.
 The class will be geared to everyday words and situations with which children are familiar.
 Colors, numbers, foods, clothing, objects, days of the week, and greetings will be introduced.
 Songs and games will be used.
 Stories will be told with the aid of puppets and the flannel board.
 The teacher will not discuss grammar in Spanish since that approach is used at a later point in the study of language.
 This first exposure will be conversational in nature, encouraging the children to speak as well as listen to others.

 Our teachers are encouraged to arrange field trips which are developmentally appropriate for their class.
 Parents must sign a general permission form at the beginning of the school year.
 Parents will then sign an additional class sign-in form acknowledging each specific field trip as it occurs during the school year.
 Children without signed permission slips will not be able to go on the scheduled field trip.
 Parents volunteer to drive on field trips.
 Parent drivers must fill out our insurance information form indicating insurance coverage and vehicle information.
 Each child must wear a seat belt or ride in his/her car seat.
 Each driver will be given an Emergency Folder by the teacher which contains emergency forms for each child riding in his/her car.
 Drivers are encouraged to leave younger children at home so that they can carefully supervise the children for whom they are responsible.
-Parent volunteers are also need by classes who walk to the Cedar Mill Library.
+Parent volunteers are also needed by classes who walk to the Cedar Mill Library.
 They help the classes cross streets, help children select books to check out, and assist the teacher as necessary.

 Because of our commitment to develop independence along with responsible and caring behavior in children, we approach guidance and discipline in a predictable, clear, and sensitive manner.
 It is vital to the well-being and successful development of young children that they have clear, consistent, and appropriate limits on behavior.
 Students are expected to behave with respect for themselves and others.
 This behavior embodies safety, tolerance, and a sense of community.
 We have four basic rules for children at A Child’s Way: